Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 + tune different clusters for different workloads to get ultra low-latency and efficient operation at enterprise scale

 ###sloppy quorum
-+ a secondary node is used for operations if a primary node is down
++ a fallback vnode is used for operations if a primary vnode is down
 + keeps your data highly available even under multi-node failure conditions

 ###hinted handoff
-+ hands partitions on secondaries back to primaries when they come back up
++ transfers partitions on fallbacks back to primaries when they come back up
 + makes the database self-heal, further improving fault tolerance

 ###ownership handoff